 Basis risk is the extent to which the Tollway's variable rate interest payments to bondholders differs from the variable rate payments received from the swap counterparties.
 The Tollway's variable rate interest payments to bondholders are determined by rates established by remarketing agents on a weekly basis.
-In the case of the 1998 Series B swaps, the variable rate interest payments received from the swap counterparties are equal to the variable rate interest payments owed to bondholders, which renders this swap to be currently without basis risk.
-Under certain circumstances as specified in the 1998 Series B swap agreements and upon notice from the swap counterparties, the variable rate payments received from swap counterparties may change from a basis of the actual bond interest rate to the SIFMA 7-day Municipal Swap Index plus eight basis points.
-During 2015, the average interest rate paid to 1998 Series B bondholders was 0.27%, compared to an average SIFMA 7-day Municipal Swap Index of 0.03%.
-In the case of the 2007 Series A-1 and Series A-2 swaps, the variable rate payments received from the swap counterparties is equal to the SIFMA 7-day Municipal Swap Index, so basis risk is incurred to the extent the rates set by remarketing agents on the Tollway's 2007 Series A-1 and A-2 bonds exceed the SIFMA 7-day Municipal Swap Index.
-During 2015, the average interest rate paid to Series 2007A bondholders was 0.03%, compared to an average SIFMA 7-day Municipal Swap Index of 0.03%.
-In the case of the 2008 Series A-1 and Series A-2 swaps, the variable rate payments received from the swap counterparties are equal to the SIFMA 7-day Municipal Swap Index, so basis risk is incurred to the extent the rates set by remarketing agents on the Tollway's 2008 Series A-1 and A-2 bonds exceed the SIFMA 7-day Municipal Swap Index.
-During 2015, the average interest rate paid to Series 2008A bondholders was 0.05%, compared to an average SIFMA 7-day Municipal Swap Index of 0.03%.
+In the case of the swaps associated with the Series 2007A bonds, the variable rate payments received from the swap counterparties is equal to the SIFMA 7-day Municipal Swap Index, so basis risk is incurred to the extent the rates set by remarketing agents on the Tollway's Series 2007A bonds exceed the SIFMA 7-day Municipal Swap Index.
+During 2016, the average interest rate paid to Series 2007A bondholders was 0.42%, compared to an average SIFMA 7-day Municipal Swap Index of 0.41%.
+In the case of the swaps associated with the Series 2008A bonds, the variable rate payments received from the swap counterparties are equal to the SIFMA 7-day Municipal Swap Index, so basis risk is incurred to the extent the rates set by remarketing agents on the Tollway's Series 2008A bonds exceed the SIFMA 7-day Municipal Swap Index.
+During 2016, the average interest rate paid to Series 2008A bondholders was 0.43%, compared to an average SIFMA 7-day Municipal Swap Index of 0.41%.

-Low interest rates contributed to the negative December 31, 2015 market valuations (fair values) included in the preceding chart for the Tollway's swaps.
+Low interest rates contributed to the negative December 31, 2016 market valuations (fair values) included in the preceding chart for the Tollway's swaps.
 At the time the swaps were entered into, the synthetic fixed rates achieved by the swaps were less than the fixed rates that could have been achieved by issuing fixed rate bonds.